Departments » Business Office » District Reserve Funds

 Retirement Contribution Reserve Fund (TRS) – Allows districts to save money to meet future pension obligations for staff who are members of the New York State Teachers Retirement System (TRS).
 Pension contributions for school districts can vary dramatically from year to year.
 This reserve helps provide stability for districts when budgeting for retirement costs.

-Employee Benefits Accrued Liability Reserve (EBALR) Fund – Reimbursement for unused sick leave, personal leave, holiday leave and vacation time is often owed to employees who leave their jobs.
+Employee Benefits Accrued Liability Reserve (EBALR) Fund – Reimbursement for unused sick leave, personal leave, holiday leave, and vacation time is often owed to employees who leave their jobs.
 This reserve fund helps districts meet these financial obligations.

 PROPERTY-RELATED RESERVES

-Capital Reserve Fund – This reserve is used to pay for future capital improvements to district facilities and sites.
-Voter approval is required to establish, fund and use these reserves.
-A proposition to use these funds must be specific to a set of projects and dollar amounts.
+Capital Reserve Fund – This reserve pays for future capital improvements to district facilities and sites.
+Voter approval is required to establish, fund, and use these reserves.
+A proposition to use these funds contains a specific use, a set time frame, and a dollar limit.

-Repair Reserve Fund – This reserve is used to pay for repairs and maintenance expenses that are not usual, or regularly occurring, maintenance expenses.
+Repair Reserve Fund – This reserve is used to pay for repairs and maintenance expenses that are not usual or regularly occurring, maintenance expenses.

-Insurance Reserve Fund, Property Loss and Liability Reserve Fund – These reserves are used to pay for costs related to liability claims and other types of losses.
+Insurance Reserve Fund, Property Loss, and Liability Reserve Fund – These reserves are used to pay for costs related to liability claims and other types of losses.

 OTHER RESERVES